BSidesPDX/bsidespdx.org/events/2017/speakers.md

 Terry has been working with remote control aircraft and lately has been getting into the computer security aspects of the field.

 &nbsp;

+<a name="MikeR">&nbsp;</a>
+## *Silens Pacem -- A Silent Peace*

+### **MikeR**

+Have you ever wondered what resources are used by the browser extensions installed?
+Here's a good way to figure out what permissions and resources are whitelisted by those extensions for use.

+&nbsp;

+I graduated from Rochester Institute of Technology in 2013 with a degree in computing security.

+&nbsp;